 When I lived in South east Asia the podcast scene was not massive.
 But now it is.

-I would like some more podcasts from Indonesia and about Indonesia.
+I would like some more podcasts from Indonesia and about Indonesia, but also the East-Asian/South-east-asian context generally.

 Podcasts everyone I know likes but I didn’t get into